 Grants were provided for the construction of the extension including the Community Room, new kitchen, and a store room by St Albans District Council, Colney Heath Parish Council, Countryside Agency, Herts Groundwork trust, Tranco and the National Lottery.

-VILLAGE HALL TRUSTEES
+VILLAGE HALL TRUSTEES AND OFFICERS

 Until March 2020, the Village Hall Council was the body responsible for safeguarding the hall which is owned by the charity on behalf of the local community) for future generations and managing the day-to-day running of the hall.
 This was then passed to the trustees of the Colney Heath Village Hall, a Charitable Incorporated Organisation.
 This includes arrangements for regular and one-off user bookings, facilities - cleaning, repairs and improvements - accounting, finance, PR and marketing.
 The trustees are unpaid volunteers nominated by our regular user organisations and invited members of the community.

-In 2022 Eddie walsh retired as a trustee
+In 2022 Eddie Walsh

-In 2021 Anne Jarman retired as trustee.
+In 2021 Anne Jarman

-In 2020 Chris Brazier retired as a trustee
+In 2020 Chris Brazier

-In 2017 Brian Fowler and Gillian Graham retired as trustees of our charity.
+In 2017 Brian Fowler and Gillian Graham.
 Brian served as Chairman.
 Gillian, who was nominated by the CBTA, had served as secretary and treasurer, for 20 years.
-Andrea Davis retired as our treasurer having managed our accounts for 10 years.

 Further recognitions will follow when details are available.